-That most persons derive their moral schema from the culture is one of those clichés it would never occur to us to doubt.
+That most persons derive their moral schema from the culture is one of those clichés it might never occur to us to doubt.
 The rationale seems solid: if one person finds an experience true, good, or beautiful, two persons make it more likely, and a million affirmations make it bulletproof.
 Only two problems with that.
-First, every one of those conclusions derives from a single bit of undifferentiated experience, the least reliable proof of correspondence truth.
+First, every one of those conclusions derives from a single bit of undistilled experience, the least reliable proof of correspondence truth.
 As any injury lawyer will tell you, everyone experiences reality differently and so must quash any notion of common experience.
 One of the bitter lessons of modernism was that the perceptual wall filters experience in ways unique to the individual, which is the foundation of phenomenalism and the postmodernism that it produced (see “Postmodernism Is Its Discontents”).
-Secondly, even if modernism is correct in its axiom that reasoning is a universal corrective to that uniqueness — something postmodernism ardently denies— that axiom introduces its own obstacle to the truth of cultural consensus (see “The Tyranny of Rationality”).
-That common operating system likely introduces its own distortions to the conclusions it derives, and that distortion is likely to be common as well, leading to precisely the kinds of cultural errors we are all so familiar with: that the earth is still and the sky moves around it, that those near us have more value because they loom larger in our calculations of value, that something we believe is natural and a different something others believe must therefore not be: all of these are the operations of human reasoning, all common because of it, and all purely wrong.
+Secondly, even if modernism is correct in its assumption that reasoning is a universal corrective to that uniqueness — something postmodernism ardently denies— that axiom introduces its own obstacle to the truth of cultural consensus (see “The Tyranny of Rationality”).
+Our universal operating system likely introduces its own distortions to the reality it observes.
+Not only will we be unaware of the preconscious sorting of sense data that gifts us with a simulacrum of reality, we will also likely not see the biases this sorting introduces into that picture.
+These are likely to be as widely shared as reason itself.
+These conceptual factors produce the kinds of cultural errors we are all so familiar with: that the earth is still and the sky moves around it, that those close to us have more value because they loom larger in our considerations, that something we believe must be natural and a different something others believe must therefore not be.
+All of these are products of the operation of human reasoning on experience, all common because of it, and all purely wrong.
 The most germane of those operations is my topic here: that what everyone thinks to be true must be true by the perfectly circular logic that everyone thinks so.

 So let us begin with the first term.
-When we consider “moral” as definitional, indicating a systematic set of principles of preference, we seek that set in consensus.
+If we consider “morality” to mean “a systematic set of principles of preference targeted to some end,” we can begin to know what we are seeking.
 Where do we actually find it in the culture?
-Pre-modernists will respond immediately that “culture” spans centuries and that it is the battering of experience that produces morality.
-Adolescents will name a half dozen friends whose social media exchanges do the same.
-Cultures in other regions reflect other moral outlooks, in other times better or worse depending on the observer.
-Believers go to their beliefs, pragmatists to their virtual circles, and most of us tack thoughtlessly in search of confirmation and affirmation within our own circles of intimates, our shifting moral outlooks anything but principled and systematic.
-When we zoom out from the personal, we certainly can find little consensus even on what qualifies as “moral” to be submitted to judgment, much less concurrence on what that judgment produces as a product of its deliberations.
+Premodernists will respond immediately that “culture” spans centuries and that it is the battering of experience that produces morality as a set of practices tradition endorses.
+Adolescents will name a half dozen friends whose social media exchanges meet the definition equally well.
+Within a single society, we find constellations of cultures whose shapes depend upon the perspective of the viewer..
+Cultures in other regions and at other times reflect other moral outlooks that we casually consider better or worse than our own.
+Believers go to their beliefs (see “Knowledge, Trust and Belief”), postmodernists to their virtual circles (see “What Is the Virtual Circle?“), and most of us tack seamlessly in search of confirmation and affirmation within our own circles of intimates, our shifting moral outlooks anything but principled and systematic and aimed at no particular end (see “The Problem of Moral Pragmatism”).
+When we zoom out from the personal in search of a wider consensus, we certainly can find little agreement even on what qualifies as “moral” to be submitted to judgment, much less concurrence on what that judgment produces.

 A superficial appraisal might produce just the opposite conclusion.
 After all, when the latest Thai dance craze or Chilean chile recipe can whip around the planet at the speed of the internet, when a blockbuster film can shape perspectives and change parlance, it seems that a worldwide culture is just around the corner.
 Haven’t rapid air travel, worldwide capitalism, and omnipresent media made us all more alike, caused us to share more values?